achchu93/inpsyde-users-table/README.md

 The plugin has been configured with [Brain Monkey](https://giuseppe-mazzapica.gitbook.io/brain-monkey/) test framework.

 To run tests please use the command `composer run test`

-PS: I have added only one basic test and I am bit confused to write tests.
-I would like to learn and get to kmow the workflow.